mmasdeu/brouwerfixedpoint/README.md

-# Brower Fixed Point Theorem in Lean
+# Proving Brower Fixed Point Theorem in Lean

 The blueprint was forked from [liquid tensor experiment](https://github.com/leanprover-community/liquid/).